SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 }
 ```

+Note: add `ServerCA` field if your server's certificate signing Certificate Authority is not a public provider, see [here](#solace-pubsub-connection-details-as-gcp-secret) for  more details.

 **Step 4: Deploy the Connector in Cloud Run and link it to the Secret**

 This step involves building a container image from the Connector source code, then deploying it into Cloud Run with the service account from Step 2 and the created secret from Step 3 assigned.